DarkMatter-D/Simple-YT-Downloader/README.md

 ### This code works on both windows and linux without errors(so far)
 ## Executable

 if you want an executable for windows for ease you can just use the integrated python module that was already installed in requirements.txt

 ```
 pyinstaller --onefile main_app.py --icon=icons/youtube.ico
 ```
+### Or just use the windows package
 ## Issues

 ### If you have any problem with the program please dont hessitate to report it, be sure to leave a quick issue i will try to fix it ASAP